Mr-J12/age-and-emotion-detection-through-voice/README.md

 ```bash
 python train_models.py
 ```

+#### Step 4.1: Evaluate Models (optional)
+After training you can evaluate the models and produce plots by loading the saved test splits inside an interactive session or by importing the evaluation helper.
+A minimal example from a Python REPL:

 #### Step 5: Run the Streamlit Application
 Launch the web application using Streamlit.
 Your default web browser will open with the GUI.